 Despite their name, flat roof systems aren’t perfectly flat.
 Instead, they have a very gentle slope, dropping anywhere from about 1/4″ to 1/2″ per foot to encourage water to drain.
 Compared to roofs with a steeper pitch, however, water and snow remain on the surface of a flat roof a lot longer.

-Contact Anderson Metal Roofing and Shingles today and we will help you figure out the next steps in the process.
+Contact Anderson Metal Roofing and Shingles today, and we'll help you figure out the next steps in your roofing replacement or repair process.

 Why Don’t More Homes Have Flat Roofs?